KevinBon/jasmine-tl-waitfor-leak/README.md

 ## To run the test

+Against Chrome headless: `npm run test`
-Against your Chrome browser: `npm run test:serve` Against Chrome headless: `npm run test`
+Against your Chrome browser: `npm run test:serve` Against Node: `npm run test:node`

 ## Where is the test living?